Gaming Laptop Cyber Monday Deal 2021: Best Offer Today | Digital Trends

 Upgrading your gaming setup doesn’t mean having to break the bank, and this gaming laptop Cyber Monday deal from Dell proves it.
 With this deal, you can actually save a massive $319 on a Dell G15 Gaming Laptop.
 It’s just $700 after being knocked down from $1020 for Cyber Monday.
-It’s one of the best Cyber Monday deals we’ve seen so far.
-There is a bit of a ticking clock on this deal though: There’s limited stock, so you need to act fast if you want to claim yours before it sells out.
+It’s one of the best last-minute Cyber Monday deals we’ve seen so far.
+There is a bit of a ticking clock on this deal though: There’s limited stock, so you need to act fast if you want to claim yours before it sells out — inevitably before Cyber Monday draws to a close.

 Today’s best gaming laptop Cyber Monday deal